 - You have a fever over 100 F and chills, backache, or blood in your urine; you may have a kidney infection or other infection.

-- After the baby begins to move, you feel less or no movement for more than 2 hours; your baby may be in fetal distress.
+- After the baby begins to move, you feel less or no movement for more than 2 hours; your doctor will check to see if the baby is OK.

-- You feel wetness or a leaking of fluid, unlike normal vaginal secretions or urinary leakage; you may have ruptured membranes or leaking of amniotic fluid.
+- You feel wetness or a leaking of fluid, unlike normal vaginal discharge or urinary leakage; you may have ruptured membranes or leaking of amniotic fluid.